linagora/linshare/documentation/EN/installation/linshare-install-debian.md

 Or you can use the environment variable : `SPRING_PROFILES_ACTIVE`.

 You must enable at least one authentication profile:
-* jcloud : Using jcloud as file data store : Amazon S3, Swift, Ceph, filesystem (test only).
+* jcloud : Using jcloud as file data store : Amazon S3, Swift, Ceph, filesystem.
 * gridfs : Using gridfs (mongodb) as file data store.

 > Note :<br/>